 REJOINDER TO BABATUNDE RAJI FASHOLA’S CONVOCATION SPEECH DELIVERED AT THE UNIVERSITY OF BENIN ON THE 25TH DA Y OF NOVEMBER 2016, BY AFRICASTALLESTMAN, PWD, UTC, MOA (MEMBER OF AFRICA)

-ON NOVEMBER 30, 2016, AT THE UNIVERSITY OF THE INTERNET.
+ON NOVEMBER 30, 2016, AT THE UNIVERSITY OF THE INTERNET

-PREAMBLE BY AFRICASTALLESTMAN.
+PREAMBLE BY AFRICASTALLESTMAN

 How can you be free from fear when your entire life is hanging on a thread?
 The whole country is in recession.
 Boko Haram is slaughtering people like rams in the North East.
 Kidnappers are roaming in the South East.
 The South South is on fire.
 Fulani herdsmen are dismembering people in the North Central.
 The Yorubas are threatening to drown lgbos in the South West.
 And the North West is declaring public holidays as a prelude to autonomy.

 The only non-threatening zones are the religious houses where the anointed representatives of God hold sway.
 They sell dreams, hope, and salvation.
 You cannot sue anyone selling dreams, hope, and salvation.
 They are not selling you promissory notes.
 It would be double jeopardy to experience hell in Nigeria and hell in the afterlife.
 Therefore, being in God’s good book by sheepishly obeying these religious actors assures you of heavenly bliss.
 We hope!
 Liberal sprinkling of God in every sentence gets you in the good books of the Creator according to these religious merchants.
 God bless you, has supplanted gudu boning (good morning), gu da funu (good afternoon), and gudu ibinin (good evening) as universal greetings.
 The operators of these religious businesses claim to be praying for your success 24/7/366.
 With the religious actors constantly praying for you, how can one claim credit for any success?
 In return, they are entitled to 10% or more of your income.
 I once heard someone say, ” I am going to the toilet in Jesus name.”
-Jesus now makes it possible for us to defecate!
+Jesus now makes it possible for Nigerians to defecate!

 Nigerians fear the future.
 Any day that you wake up is a miracle.
 These are greetings on social media for “Happy Month,” “Happy Week,” and “Happy Day.”
 Prior to the fear created by the political elite, the only happy days were “Happy Birthday,” “Happy New Year,” and “Happy Anniversary.”
 As the economic picture turns bleaker, “Happy Hour” is not far off.

-Since the political and wealthy classes, which are indistinguishable in Nigeria, is working against you, any little favour that comes your way must be from God.
+Since the political and wealthy classes, which are indistinguishable in Nigeria, are working against you, any little favour that comes your way must be from God.
 God’s favours are divine intervention and miracles.
 God and not the security forces, effected your escape from the marauding Fulani herdsmen.
 There are documented cases of security forces shielding Fulani herdsmen, after they have sacked villages and disemboweled men, women, and children.

 How did religion take over the function of the state?
 Financial imprudence and mismanagement started with the military government of General Yakubu Gowon, a young, inexperienced, bachelor military officer, who was hastily promoted to head of state on a tribalistic basis.
 The legitimate successor to Major General Aguiyi lronsi, Brigadier General Babafemi Ogundipe ran for his life after Northern officers led by Captain Theophilus Danjuma slaughtered lronsi and Lieutenant Colonel Francis Adekunle Fajuyi in July 1966.